dottjt/plastic/chapters/06-therapy.md

 A finer touch if ever you demanded one, although as we both know, these words are nothing more than a trap our senses are both trying to fight.
 “It’s okay to burn”, preaches the local glass nun, shouting vast through these pages without even a hint of respite, white powder thick to her heels in a perfect mirage of gloss and so sheen.
 Ah yes, and just when you thought life’s searing gaze couldn’t get any worse, a talking Harry presents itself in full-fashion and it just doesn’t know when to stop.
 Shut up Harry.
 You violent Harry.
 Fucking Harry.
 I was sure she was being tart.

 A mature fight-fighter with a body like a well-kept fire axe, covered in the tan ripple of a thoughtless afternoon, fucking your wife by the poolside as you watch by in self-justified shame.

+I went to the cupboard for a bottle of jock.

 ## Scene 2 END